vmaggioli/vmaggioli/README.md

 #### ⌨️ - a keyboard nerd
 A new hobby I've found after college is creating mechanical keyboards!
 I've currently only built 2 (speed silver and zilent v2 switches), but I've got plans for many more.

-#### 👨‍🍳 - a curious chef
-When not gaming or coding I enjoy trying to make different kinds of dishes!
-I tend to hover around making either Italian or Asian dishes.

 ## 🌟 Goals for 2020
 My main goals for 2020 are rooted in certifications, as I want to be AWS Developer Certified as well as be well on the path to gaining a Tensorflow certification next year.
 I also would like to begin contributing to [osu!](https://github.com/ppy/osu) since it's a game that I thoroughly enjoy.